Going GFCFSF in 10 Weeks!

 To make it easier on your child:

 - Some kids do better with substitutes if you put them in the old container.
-Get some empty (make sure they are new or very clean) containers from old favorites and put the new things in them.
+Get some empty (make sure they are new or very clean) containers from his old favorites and put the new things in them.

 - Consider locking your pantry or refrigerator.